-Hydro has finalised and submitted its Response to Submissions Report for review by the Department of Planning and Environment.
+Hydro has finalized and submitted its Response to Submissions Report for review by the Department of Planning and Environment.
 The department will then make its recommendation and a formal determination process will follow.
-It’s anticipated Hydro will be in a position to award the main remediation contract in Quarter 1 2019.
+It is anticipated Hydro will be in a position to award the main remediation contract in the first quarter of 2019.

 Rezoning – UNDER ASSESSMENT